Saturday, April 13th, 2019

 • Identify your domain of authority, and determine protocols

-Confirmed directors: Cate Cammarata, Dennis Corsi (2-time Fresh Fruit Festival winner Best Production for Phillie Trilogy and The Fierce Urgency of Now, Off-Bway Alliance Award for Ragtag Cinderella, Winterfest Best Director for Nell Dash), Miriam Eusebio, Stephen Lloyd Helper (assistant to Jerome Robbins for Fiddler revival, creator of Smokey Joe's Café), Anthony Inneo, Katherine Ray, James A. Rocco (former AD of Ordway Theatre), Laurie Rae Waugh.
+Confirmed directors: Cate Cammarata, Dennis Corsi (2-time Fresh Fruit Festival winner Best Production for Phillie Trilogy and The Fierce Urgency of Now, Off-Bway Alliance Award for Ragtag Cinderella, Winterfest Best Director for Nell Dash), Miriam Eusebio, Stephen Lloyd Helper (assistant to Jerome Robbins for Fiddler revival, creator of Smokey Joe's Café), Anthony Inneo, Christopher Michaels (winner Best Director in the Strawberry Theatre Festival, 2016), Katherine Ray, James A. Rocco (former AD of Ordway Theatre), Laurie Rae Waugh.

 COST (writers and directors):